ajayakhatri/beamProject/README.md

 - ### Installation

-  To run the Beam Calculator App, follow these steps:
+  - **Installing frontend dependencies:**
     1. Clone the repository to your local machine.
-  2. Go to **frontend** directory run command below to install necessary dependencies.
+    2. Go to **frontend** directory run the command below to install necessary dependencies.
        ```
        npm install
        ```
+  - **Installing python virtual environment and packages:**
-  3. Create a python virtual environment and activate it.
+    1. Create a python virtual environment and activate it.
-  4. Go to root directory and navigate to the _backend_ directory.
+    2. Go to root directory and navigate to the _backend_ directory.
-  5. Install the required Python packages from requirements.txt using command below:
+    3. Install the required Python packages from requirements.txt using command below:
        ```
        pip install -r requirements.txt
        ```

   OR